How I bounced from a globetrotting

 The Choices We Make.
-I hoped against hope it would make me meteorically well-known as author Liz Gilbert's Ted talk made her, but then again I didn't write "Eat.
+I hoped against hope it would make me as meteorically well-known as author Liz Gilbert's Ted talk made her, but then again I didn't write "Eat.
 Pray.
 Love."
 And hers is slightly better.
 The good news: it was so much fun.

 That's what I do.
 That's what I give you and that's what I love.

-It's why I started this company and every program I launch is about giving you what I spend 20 years figuring out.
+It's why I started this company and every program I offer is about giving you what I spent 20 years figuring out.

 Take the first step